-The clinician rests his or her index finger on the tip of
+The clinician rests his or her index finger on the tip of the first, third, and fifth toes and asks the patient to indicate when he or she feels something.

-Also screen patients for Charcot neuroarthropathy (FIGURE 5), a devastating complication that classically presents as a hot, red, swollen foot; the redness resolves upon elevation.32 Charcot neuroarthropathy is hypothesized to be a dysregulation of normal bone metabolism typically occurring secondary to diabetic neuropathy and repetitive minor trauma.^{33,34} This dysregulation leads to joint instability and disorganization of normal midfoot bone architecture.^{31,32} Charcot neuroarthropathy is an urgent pathology that requires management by a foot specialist.35
+Also screen patients for Charcot neuroarthropathy (FIGURE 5), a devastating complication that classically presents as a hot, red, $\frac{1}{9}$ swollen foot; the redness resolves upon elevation.32 Charcot neuroarthropathy is hypothesized to be a dysregulation of normal bone metabolism typically occurring secondary to diabetic neuropathy and repetitive minor trauma.33,34 This dysregulation leads to joint instability and disorganization of normal midfoot architecture.31,32 bone Charcot neuroarthropathy is an urgent pathology that requires management by a foot specialist.35

-¥ Vascular exam.
-PAD is particularly common in patients with diabetes and contributes to the development of impaired healing in up to half of foot ulcers.{13,18,36-39} Bilateral femoral, popliteal, posterior tibial, or dorsalis pedis pulses should be assessed by palpation; a diminished or absent pulse is a key indicator
+₩ Vascular exam.
+PAD is particularly common in patients with diabetes and contributes to the development of impaired healing in up to half of foot ulcers.13,18,36-39 Bilateral femoral, popliteal, posterior tibial, or dorsalis pedis pulses should be assessed by palpation; a diminished or absent pulse is a key indicator